The following important events will take place in the area in the near future

 The Long Tom Pass is also a good road between Sabie and Lydenburg, but thereafter is not so attractive, with a lot of bad potholes between Lydenburg and Dullstroom.
 Take care on this stretch.

 The road to White River is in good condition, and is recommended for driving at night, as there are excellent cats eyes.
-However there are some potholes ,as you approach White River in both directions, although there are signs of some repairs taking place, as of December 20, 2017.
+However there are some extremely bad potholes now ,as you approach White River in both directions, although there are signs of some repairs taking place, as of December 20, 2017.

 Look out for Speed Traps coming into Sabie from White River, near Harmony Hill, also leaving Sabie for Long Tom near York Timbers offices, and coming from Graskop, just by the Bridge coming into Sabie.
 A new place for trapping has recently surfaced, 21 kms from Sabie, on the R37 to Nelspruit.

 The road to Hazyview from Sabie can be split into three sections.
 The first part is the Forestry section and is in surprisingly good condition,the second sector is The Plantation section, and here the road has been improved, and it is good to report that in the third segment, namely The Hospitality section, right through to Perry's Bridge, the potholes have been repaired.
 The road to Graskop has now deteriorated, and care must be taken on the way to theBlyde River Canyon!

 In Sabie itself, there are a number of poor stretches of road.In Mac Mac and Malieveld there is now some street lighting again, and parts higher up need some TLC.
 Unfortunately the Old Lydenberg road to Lone Creek Falls is,once again in a shocking state of disrepair from the fourway stop to York Timbers.
 Once past York Timbers sawmill, the road improves.
 Kerk Street, past the Police Station is one to avoid.
 The Sabie Chamber of Commerce has now fixed most of the random potholes, making the Town look like a giant Patchwork Quilt!

 If you are lost, please phone and we will advise you how to find us.